 Bastard-amber is the name of an amber-colored spotlight used in theaters to produce a warm peach or pink glow on stage.
 It’s often used to recreate sunlight, or to give the illusion of dawn or dusk.

-Drunk-tank is the name of a bright shade of pink that has been the subject of a number of studies on the effects of colors on human temperament since the mid-1960s.
+Drunk-tank is the name of a bright shade of pink that has been the subject of a number of studies on the effects of colors on human temperament.
 This particular color—also known as Baker-Miller pink, after the two U.S. Navy officers who invented it—has been demonstrated in numerous experiments to have a calming influence, and so is often used in prisons and police holding cells to help keep inmates relaxed and to discourage unruly behavior.

-Not just another word for anything ginger-colored, gingerline is actually a 17th century English alteration of the Italian word for "yellow," giallo, and describes a rich orange-yellow.
+Not just another word for anything ginger-colored, gingerline is often said to be a reddish-violet or reddish-brown color.
+However, by other accounts it describes a rich orange-yellow.
 According to one description, it refers very precisely to the color of ripe kumquats.

 Incarnadine is an etymological cousin of the adjective "incarnate," meaning “having bodily form.”
 In this sense it literally means flesh-colored, but Shakespeare used it to mean blood-red in Macbeth, and nowadays it’s usually used to refer to a rich crimson or dark-red color.

-Not, as you might think, the color of a Labrador dog, labrador is actually a shade of blue that takes its name from the mineral labradorite, a turquoise form of feldspar.
+Not, as you might think, the color of a Labrador dog, labrador is actually a shade of blue that takes its name from the mineral labradorite, a blueish form of feldspar.

 Pervenche is the French word for periwinkle, which came to be used in English in the 19th century as another name for the rich purplish-blue color of periwinkle flowers.

-Fortunately, when William Shakespeare wrote of a "puke-stocking" in Henry IV: Part 1 (II.iv), he didn’t mean anything having to do with vomit.
+Fortunately, when William Shakespeare wrote of a "puke-stocking" in Henry IV: Part 1, he didn’t mean anything having to do with vomit.
 In 16th century England, puke was the name of a high quality woolen fabric, which was typically a dull, dark brown color.

-Unsurprisingly sang-de-boeuf, or “oxblood,” is the name of a rich shade of red that was originally a blood-colored pottery glaze made by heating copper and iron oxide at a very high temperature.
-Although the name sang-de-boeuf dates back no further than the late 19th century, the technique used to manufacture oxblood glazes was first developed as far back as the 1200s in China.
+Unsurprisingly sang-de-boeuf, or “oxblood,” is the name of a rich shade of red that was originally a blood-colored pottery glaze made with copper.
+Although the name sang-de-boeuf dates back no further than the late 19th century, the technique used to manufacture oxblood glazes was first developed possibly as far back as the 1200s in China.